sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 the one sample *z*-test, makes three basic assumptions.
 These are:

 -  *Normality*.
-As usually described, the *z*-test assumes that the true population distribution is normal.\ [#]_ Thit is often a pretty reasonable assumption, and it is also an assumption that we can check if we feel worried about it (see section :doc:`Ch11_tTest_08`).
+As usually described, the *z*-test assumes that the true population distribution is normal.\ [#]_ This is often a pretty reasonable assumption, and it is also an assumption that we can check if we feel worried about it (see section :doc:`Ch11_tTest_08`).

 -  *Independence*.
 The second assumption of the test is that the observations in your data set are not correlated with each other, or related to each other in some funny way.
-Thit is not as easy to check statistically, it relies a bit on good experimental design.
+This is not as easy to check statistically, it relies a bit on good experimental design.
 An obvious (and stupid) example of something that violates this assumption is a data set where you “copy” the same observation over